-Amparo Castelló-Climent, Rafael Doménech 23 April 2014
+Amparo Castelló-Climent, Rafael Doménech, Wednesday, April 23, 2014

 Most developing countries have made a great effort to eradicate illiteracy.
 As a result, the inequality in the distribution of education has been reduced by more than half from 1950 to 2010.
 However, inequality in the distribution of income has hardly changed.
 This column presents evidence from a new dataset on human capital inequality.
 The authors find that increasing returns to education, globalisation, and skill-biased technological change can explain why the fall in human capital inequality has not been sufficient to reduce income inequality.

-Shelly Lundberg, Robert A. Pollak 29 October 2013
+Shelly Lundberg, Robert A. Pollak, Tuesday, October 29, 2013

 Marriage patterns have changed in the last 50 years as fertility rates declined and cohabitation became more widespread.
 These trends can be explained by a shift in the gains from marriage away from specialisation and towards investment in children.
 This column argues that different patterns in childrearing are key to understanding class differences in marriage and parenthood.
 Heterogeneity in preferences for – or ability to invest in – child human capital explain marriage and fertility patterns across socioeconomic groups.

 Markus Brückner, Mark Gradstein, Thursday, April 4, 2013

 Average income per capita is strongly correlated with more schooling, but this relationship is more complex than it appears.
 This column presents new research showing that a large part of the correlation is attributed to the causal effect of economic prosperity on the formation of human capital via schooling.

 Janet Currie, Saturday, July 19, 2008

 What explains the poverty trap?
 This column summarises a vast array of evidence on the relationship between parents’ socioeconomic status, children’s health, and children’s future socioeconomic outcomes.
 Poverty worsens childhood health, which leads to adulthood poverty.
 Focusing on young mothers’ health and wellbeing could break the cycle.